prominenceai/deepstream-services-library/docs/api-sink.md

 ```C++
 DslReturnType dsl_sink_window_handle_set(const wchar_t* name, uint64_t handle);
 ```
-This service sets the XWindow for the named Window Sink to use.
+This service sets the XWindow for the named 3D or EGL Window Sink to use.
 Setting the handle to 0 will clear any previously provided handle.
 The Window Sink will create its own XWindow if the handle is set to 0.

 **Parameters**
 * `name` - [in] unique name for the Window Sink to update.